Welcome to FloraFinder

 There are a few tricks you can use when using the search box.

-Interested in doing some macro photography of your own?
-Here are some tips and suggestions intended for users of DSLR or point-and-shoot cameras.
+If you are interested in macro photography, here are some tips and suggestions intended for users of DSLR or point-and-shoot cameras.

 Click a state or province to display species that are found there.
 (If the map doesn't work right, use the search box.
 For example "range NV" displays plants found in Nevada.)